umbraco/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Config-Transforms/index.md

 1. `web.development.xdt.config`
 2. `web.live.xdt.config`

-Then, whenever you deploy froom local to development, the transforms in `web.development.xdt.config` will be applied.
+Then, whenever you deploy from local to development, the transforms in `web.development.xdt.config` will be applied.
 And of course when you deploy from development to live, the `web.live.xdt.config` transform will be applied.

 **Note:** if you only want to transform the file on the live environment then you don't create the `development.xdt.config`.